Stories

 I named it Camel.
 Go, Camel, Go!

 The speed limit on many Alabama highways back then was "Assume Safe Speed."
-To a Seventeen-year-old boy, that meany as fast as your car will go.
-That and cheap gasoline, less than 50 cents a gallon, meany that we could drive to Panama City, 270 miles away, for a day date.
+To a Seventeen-year-old boy, that means as fast as your car will go.
+Spead and cheap gasoline, less than 50 cents a gallon, meant we could drive to Panama City, 270 miles away, for a day date.

 Camel's top end was 110mph.